 Cook the rice noodle according to the package (takes about 3 minutes to boil the noodles), rinse with cold water, and then roughly cut into 6 inch strands, set aside.

-WHEN YOU ARE READY TO ROLL, Arrange all of your ingredients on a large work surface, you will also need a large bowl of warm water to dip the wrappers, a wooden cutting board, and a large clean serving platter for the finished rolls.
+Arrange all of your ingredients on a large work surface, you will also need a large bowl of warm water to dip the wrappers, a wooden cutting board, and a large clean serving platter for the finished rolls.

 Dip the rice paper wrapper in the bowl of warm water for 10-15 seconds until the wrapper is pliable, immediately place it down on your cutting board and it will continue to soften slightly.

 Work quickly to place in the middle of the lower half of the rice paper 3-4 pieces of shrimp (1.5-2 whole shrimps) in a row, some small pieces of pork on top of the shrimp, a small handful of lettuce, about 1/4 cup of rice noodles.